Krinkle/example-node-and-browser-qunit-ci/README.md

 There is an awesome project called [Travis CI](http://travis-ci.org/) which is a cloud-based CI, for open source projects.
-It is built for GitHub so you can make a project in github, and hook it up to Travis.
-Then, whenver you push, Travis CI will automatically run the tests and report back on any problems.
+It is built for GitHub so you can make a project in GitHub, and hook it up to Travis.
+Then, whenver you push, or get a pull-request,  Travis CI will automatically run the tests and report back on any problems.

 This boilerplate repository is also hooked up to Travis ([view build history](http://travis-ci.org/#!/Krinkle/travis-ci-node-and-browser-qunit/builds)).